rayenamer/Python-Automation/README.md

 Modify configurations as needed in each script.

-License
+📜 License

 This project is licensed under the MIT License.

-Contributing
+🤝 Contributing

 Feel free to submit pull requests or open issues for improvements.

-Author
+👤 Author

-Rayen Ameur
+[Your Name]